Share this Post

 This, dear readers, is the tiara lover’s version of a thinking cap.

+Want to suggest a tiara?
 Drop its name or a photo link into the comments.
 I’ll do my best to find something interesting in its history for a future edition of Tiara Tuesday.

 There is one Amazon affiliate link in this post (Lady Pamela’s memoirs).
 If you choose to buy through this link, I’ll get a few extra cents for the tiara research fund.